deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/chat_input_output_schema.md

 # Chat Completions API Schema

 This document describes the API schema for the chat completions endpoints (`v1/chat/completions`) when using the built-in inference handlers in LMI containers.
-This schema is applicable to our latest release, v0.28.0, and is compatible with [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat/create).
+This schema is applicable to our latest release, v0.29.0, and is compatible with [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat/create).
-Documentation for previous releases is available on our GitHub on the relevant version branch (e.g. 0.27.0-dlc).
+Documentation for previous releases is available on our GitHub on the relevant version branch (e.g. 0.28.0-dlc).

 On SageMaker, Chat Completions API schema is supported with the `/invocations` endpoint without additional configurations.
 If the request contains the "messages" field, LMI will treat the request as a chat completions style request, and respond back with the chat completions response style.

+When using the Chat Completions Schema, you should make sure that the model you are serving has a chat template.
+The chat template ensures that the messages object is tokenized appropriately for your model.
+See [the HuggingFace documentation on chat templates](https://huggingface.co/docs/transformers/main/en/chat_templating) for more information.

 This processing happens per request, meaning that you can support our [standard schema](lmi_input_output_schema.md), as well as chat completions schema in the same endpoint.